 Before (AKA a Random Shed)

 The book If You Give A Mouse A Cookie is basically what it’s like to be me.
 My loving life partner, Paul, obliged with every surprise request along the way.
-We have 40 chicks.
+We have 95 chicks.
 Okay, how do we house them safely and comfortably?
-We built three mobile chicken tractors for them.
+We built three mobile chicken tractors for them (you can check them out here!).
 Alright, now where do we put them?
 We bought a small garden tractor to mow the back 3 acres of our property so the chickens have grass to play on.
 Wonderful, now where do we sell all these eggs?!

 Which brings us to that shed without a purpose.
 I looked at this empty shed every single day of our Franklin-inhabiting lives and suddenly in September of 2017, a light bulb went on.
 You can blame Joanna Gaines of Fixer Upper for that light bulb.
 Making old spaces new again is something I love and Joanna’s show was like seeing that love in action all over the TV screen.
 I immediately went to work designing a plan, curating decor, and selecting building materials.